computerscienceiscool/computerscienceiscool/README.md

 - Volunteering in board-level positions for non-profits related to technology, education, and more.

 ### 🌱 I’m currently learning:
+- Improving Git and Linux skills while learning GoLang.
+- Six Sigma
-- Advanced data mining techniques.
-- Enhancing my machine learning models for better predictive analysis.
+- Advanced data mining techniques and enhancing my machine learning models for better predictive analysis.
-- Exploring new technologies in information security.

 ### 💬 Ask me about:
 - Data Analytics using Python.
-- Machine Learning.
 - Data Visualization with Power BI and Tableau.
 - Contributing to GitHub repositories, particularly in documentation.